heutelbeck/sapl-policy-engine/sapl-documentation/2_5_CombiningAlgorithms.md

 This denies access unless a policy explicitly permits, deny votes cannot be overridden, and missing policies result in denial.
 For PDP-level configuration, this is the recommended default.
 Deviations should be justified by specific application requirements.

 {: .warning }
 > The PDP-level combining algorithm is a mandatory configuration.
 Without one, the PDP returns `INDETERMINATE` for every subscription.
-See [SAPL Node](../7_1_SAPLNode/) for configuration details.
+See [PDP Configuration](../2_2_PDPConfiguration/) for details.

 For other scenarios: